Sewer Use Bylaw

 - Develop a management plan to prevent harmful substances from inadvertently entering the sanitary sewer system.

-What are the changes in the new Sewer Use Bylaw?
+What are the requirements in the Sewer Use Bylaw?

-The new bylaw is more specific about what substances can be discharged into the wastewater system and how wastewater system users have to manage their discharge.
+The Bylaw is more specific about what substances can be discharged into the wastewater system and how wastewater system users have to manage their discharge.

 Limited and Prohibited Substances

 The Limited and Prohibited Substances Program is the umbrella for Source Control Management and associated education programs.
 All sanitary sewer users are expected to ensure that discharges into the sanitary sewer system are in accordance with the Bylaw, including restrictions set out in the limited and prohibited substance list.